fl9mdasif/ph-healthcare-server/README.md

 ## Description

-this could be a online doctor doctor where patient is available to meet doctor with video conference
+this could be a online doctor Protal where patient is available to meet doctor with video conference